id/emqx-docs/en_US/configuration/listener.md

 WebSocket listener is a network service that receives and processes messages over WebSocket.
 WebSocket support in EMQX allows clients to use the WebSocket protocol to connect to EMQX and exchange data in real-time.

-To configure the WebSocket listener in EMQX, you can add the `listeners.ws` configuration items in the `emqx.conf` file within the `etc` folder of the EMQX installation directory.
+To configure the WebSocket listener in EMQX, you can add the `listeners.ws` configuration items in the `base.hocon` file within the `etc` folder of the EMQX installation directory.

 For example, to enable the WebSocket listener on port `8083`, with a maximum 1,024,000 of concurrent connections allowed by the listener: